Hibou57/PostiATS-Utilities/doc/keywords.md

 ### Expression keywords

 Some of these keywords are the same as some predefined identifiers.
-This where some care should be taken by colorizer designers.
+This is where some care should be taken by colorizer designers.

   * `T_AND`: "and"
   * `T_AS`: "as"